 He skipped his senior year of high school and enrolled early at the University of Pittsburgh.
-After one year, he transferred to the Indiana University in Bloomington and graduated with a Bachelor’s of Science degree in management.
-He put that degree to work by moving to Dallas, Texas, and working as a salesman at Your Business Software.
+After one year, he transferred to Indiana University in Bloomington and graduated with a Bachelor of Science degree in management.
+He put that degree to work by moving to Dallas, Texas and working as a salesman at Your Business Software.
 He was eventually fired for closing a sale without the CEO's knowledge.

 He then took clients from his time there and started his own company, MicroSolutions.
 When that company took off in 1990, he sold it to CompuServe for $6 million.

-Not long after selling his Yahoo deal, Cuban joined the ranks of NBA ownership when he paid $285 million for a majority stake of the Dallas Mavericks from H. Ross Perot, Jr. to take over as owner of the Dallas Mavericks basketball team.
+Not long after selling his Yahoo deal, Cuban joined the ranks of NBA team ownership when he paid $285 million for a majority stake from H. Ross Perot, Jr. to take over as owner of the Dallas Mavericks basketball team.

 According to Forbes, the Mavericks are now worth over $2.4 billion.